 - don’t advise the customer to call the National Insurance Registration helpline.

 If further specialist tracing action establishes that the customer has underlying entitlement to tax credits but doesn’t have a NINO, Tax Credit Office (TCO) will

 - act on behalf of the customer and send a request to the customer’s local Jobcentre Plus or Social Security Office to allocate a NINO

 - write to the customer explaining that this request has been sent.

 The Jobcentre Plus or Social Security Office will invite the customer to attend an interview to confirm their identity.
 Once the customer’s identity has been confirmed, it will then be possible to allocate a NINO.

-Note: Customers living in other European Economic Area (EEA) member states and partners of Crown Servants posted overseas will not be required to attend an interview at a Jobcentre Plus or Social Security Office.
+Note: Customers living in the European Union and partners of Crown Servants posted overseas will not be required to attend an interview at a Jobcentre Plus or Social Security Office.